CHAPTER B:

 Emergency Surge Teams

-If additional humanitarian capacity is required, OCHA can mobilize a number of mechanisms (both internal and external) to provide immediate and longer-term assistance.
-These include coordination and specialist surge capacity from regional offices, HQs and other country offices, the UN Disaster Assessment and Coordination (UNDAC) team, the Stand-By Partnership Programme, the Protection and Gender Standby Capacity Projects, and environmental and private sector experts.
-The OCHA country and regional office, through the Operations and Advocacy Division in New York and the Response Support Branch in Geneva, will initiate procedures to mobilize these resources.
+If additional humanitarian capacity is required, OCHA can mobilize a number of mechanisms (internal and external) to provide immediate and longer-term assistance.
+These include coordination and specialist surge capacity from regional offices, HQs and other country offices, an UNDAC team, the Stand-By Partnership Programme, the Protection and Gender Standby Capacity Projects, and environmental and private sector experts.
+The OCHA country and regional office will initiate procedures to mobilize these resources through OCHA’s Operations and Advocacy Division in New York and its Response Support Branch in Geneva.

 UN Disaster Assessment and Coordination

-The UNDAC system is a roster of disaster managers and humanitarian aid professionals from Governments, regional organizations, UN agencies and cluster lead agencies.
-The teams comprise 3 to 30 experts, depending on needs, and can support any phase of the HPC.
-UNDAC deploys with operational partners who provide support for logistics, communication, base camps, mapping and GIS capacities.
+The UNDAC system is a roster of disaster managers and humanitarian aid professionals from Governments, regional organizations, UN agencies and CLAs.
+Depending on needs, the teams comprise 3 to 30 experts (or more if needed) and can support any phase of the HPC.
+UNDAC deploys with operational partners who provide support for logistics, communications, base camps, mapping and GIS capacities.

-UNDAC is managed by OCHA in Geneva.
+UNDAC is managed by OCHA in Geneva and from its regional offices.
 It deploys teams in the immediate response phase (the first four weeks) in support of the UN system and the affected State.
 In emergency situations, an UNDAC team is mobilized and deployed within 48 hours of a request.
-Unlike other emergency surge mechanisms, UNDAC embeds thematic experts from a wide range of different organizations (many of them from Member States).
+Unlike other emergency surge mechanisms, UNDAC embeds thematic experts from a wide range of different organizations (many from Member States).
 Their ability to work with the affected Government’s response mechanisms ensures effective coordination between national civil protection authorities and the incoming international responders.
-OCHA deploys teams (at no cost) following a request from the RC.
+The UNDAC teams are self-sufficient in terms of staffing, funds and equipment to be fully operational during the first phase of response.
+The team includes personnel from partner organizations specialized in logistics, mapping, assessment and analysis to enhance its effectiveness.
+These partners, such as MapAction, IMPACT/REACH, Atlas Logistics and the International Humanitarian Partnership, work together in dedicated operational cells of the On-Site Operations Coordination Centre (OSOCC), such as an Assessment & Analysis cell, IM cell, and the Urban Search and Rescue (USAR) coordination cell.
+OCHA deploys these teams (at no cost) following a request from the HC.

-UNDAC teams can also be deployed in advance of a crisis to evaluate and strengthen national response preparedness, including national policies and legislation, and support capacity-building activities and training for emergency management.
-The RC determines the Terms of Reference for an UNDAC mission.
+UNDAC teams can also be deployed in advance of a crisis to be pre-positioned or, as part of preparedness, to evaluate and strengthen national response preparedness, including national policies and legislation, and support capacity-building activities and training for emergency management.
+The HC determines the Terms of Reference for an UNDAC mission.
 These should focus on strengthening or complementing local response coordination capacities in any of the following areas (for up to 30 days):

 Resources